mortenson/twig-components/README.md

 Then, when `<my-component name="World"></my-component>` is placed on a page, the template will be compiled and rendered with the current attributes.

+You can read the [Wiki page](https://github.com/mortenson/twig-components/wiki/Building-your-first-component-from-scratch#bundling-your-component) on this topic for more detailed information.

 # Creating a component library with Webpack

 While extending the base component in the above example seems easy, getting it